Dean Takahashi

 Dean Takahashi (born October 28, 1964) is an American business journalist and author specializing in the tech and video game industries.
-He is best known for being stuck in the Cuphead tutorial for over 20 minutes.
+He is best known as the lead writer for GamesBeat at VentureBeat since 2008.

 Career

 Takahashi began his journalism career in the late 1980s at the Orange County Register, later working for the Los Angeles Times (Orange County edition) and the Dallas Times Herald.
 From 1994 to 1996, he was a reporter in the semiconductor industry at the San Jose Mercury News.
 Between 1996 and 2000, he worked for the San Francisco division of The Wall Street Journal.
 From 2000 to 2003, he was a senior writer at Red Herring.
 Between 2002 and 2006, Takahashi wrote two critically acclaimed books on the design of the Xbox and Xbox 360.
 The first book, Opening the Xbox, was translated into Japanese and French; the second book, The Xbox 360 Uncloaked, was translated into Italian.
 From 2003 to 2008, he worked as a columnist and journalist covering technology and the video game industry for the San Jose Mercury News.
 In 2008, Takahashi joined the editorial team at VentureBeat, becoming the first editor of the GamesBeat section dedicated to video games.
 Also in 2008, he notably published an investigation into the technical issues of the Xbox 360.
 In 2022, Takahashi reported that "a number of current and former employees" of Moon Studios considered the studio "an oppressive place to work".
 These allegations were denied by the studio's founders.